Anthony Parnther

-Anthony Parnther is an American conductor, bassoonist, and educator.
+Anthony Parnther is an American conductor, bassoonist, and educator, prominently known for his work conducting and playing on critically acclaimed film scores.

-In 2019 he was appointed music director and conductor of the San Bernardino Symphony Orchestra in San Bernardino, California.
-He is also the music director of the Southeast Symphony in Los Angeles, California, a position he has held since 2010.
+In 2019 he was appointed music director and conductor of the San Bernardino Symphony Orchestra in San Bernardino, California and concurrently serves as the music director of the Southeast Symphony in Los Angeles, California, a position he has held since 2010.